Sitecore-Hackathon/2025-Weekend-Warriors/README.md

 **AI Social sync** is an innovative Sitecore module that leverages artificial intelligence to dynamically generate engaging content for Twitter.
 By integrating OpenAI's advanced language models, this module enables marketers, content creators, and businesses to easily create relevant, timely, and high-quality posts directly from the Sitecore CMS.

-There are two scenarios in consideration
+There are two scenarios in consideration.

-**1** Content regeneration of simpler text
+**1.** Content regeneration of simpler text
-**2** Content generation based on selected trendings
+**2.** Content generation based on selected trendings

 ### 1. Content regeneration of simpler text